 Indeed, travelling anywhere in the world is always the most exciting and fun experience.
-Different countries, different cultures, different cuisines, and new people - how can these be not exciting?
+Different European countries, different cultures, different cuisines, and new people - how can these be not exciting?
 If there are so many places to be explored, such a country to travel in the world!
 Each has its unique nature, flora and fauna, and fascinating traditions.
 Each one hides a history that can tell us a lot.
-Architectural monuments, preserving its grandeur for centuries, are a real proof of this.
+Architectural monuments, preserving their grandeur for centuries, are real proof of this.
 Of course, it is the dream of many people to travel to each country and make the world tour.
 However, it is more important to take a more in-depth look at each country and to get acquainted with everything.

 Unlike most tourist attractions, the less-visited places, the unbeaten roads, different sites located in the difficult and challenging areas mostly attracted me.
 For instance, I prefer to visit hidden places, less famous sights rather than visiting the Eiffel Tower in France, the Pizza Tower in Italy, Big Ben in the UK, and the Taj Mahal in India.
 Of course, these places are worth seeing, but people who are attracted to the more mysterious and unusual places will turn their destinations into more different areas.

-Setenil de las Bodegas, Spain
+1. Setenil de las Bodegas, Spain

 Let’s start our list with Spain.
-I am pretty sure that Madrid and Barcelona are the first cities that come to mind while talking about Spain.
+I am pretty sure that Madrid and Barcelona are the first European cities that come to mind while talking about Spain.
 Setenil de las Bodegas is a small settlement built into the rock in southern Spain.
 It means that the people here live under a rock.
 Can you imagine?
 Although it sounds terrifying, it has a very different beauty and beautiful air.
-The houses in this town with a population of over 2,700 people are entirely white.
+The houses in this town, with a population of over 2,700 people, are entirely white.
 The reason was to choose a colour that separates them sharply from the darker stones.

 Although it is known as the settlement located beneath the cliffs, it has a genuinely remarkable attraction.
-Nazari Castle and the La Encarnación Church are some of the sights and attractions inherent here.
+Nazari Castle and the La Encarnacion Church are some of the sights and attractions inherent here.
 Nazari Castle is located at the top of the hill and was an Arab fortress in the 13th century.
 All the towers except the original tower were destroyed after the last siege.
 But no matter what, if you want to experience the perfect view of the city, it is worth a visit to a castle located in one of the best places to travel in Europe.

 I am sure that this new settlement attracted your attention.
 If you decide to visit or add this to your plans, it is better to give you the exact location.
 This settlement, located between Seville and Granada, the famous Spanish cities, is one of the unique places in both the country and the world.
 It is an exciting and mysterious phenomenon to see how it was protected under the cliffs for so long.

-Now let’s head up to another beautiful country in our 10 best places in Europe to visit list.
-Italy!
+Now let’s head up to another beautiful country in our 10 best places in Europe to visit list Italy!
 I think Brisighella should be included in this list of less seen and known places.
 This small settlement south of Bologna is also known as the “Fairytale of Middle Ages.”
 It has a population of more than 7,500.
 Brisighella is a place with a rich history and aboriginal culture.
 It is located between three magnificent hills known as the 14th Century La Rocca Castle, the 16th Century La Torre Clock Tower, and the 18th Century Il Montesino Church.

 During the summer months, walking around the country is a prevalent activity here.
-Brisighella is a place where you can spend an exciting time and admire the adventurous and colorful streets without getting bored.
+Brisighella is a place where you can spend an exciting time and admire the adventurous and colourful streets without getting bored.
 We also have particular advice for those who are tired of walking!
 You will have the opportunity to taste world-class wine, olive oil, and gelato in restaurants and cafes here.

-While talking of Germany, of course, cities such as Berlin, Munich, and Frankfurt are the first to come to mind.
-But I want to talk about a small place, I was struck by the moment I saw the pictures and was amazed at how I could not have noticed this beauty before.
+While talking of Germany, of course, European cities such as Berlin, Munich, and Frankfurt are the first to come to mind.
+But I want to talk about a small place; I was struck by the moment I saw the pictures and was amazed at how I could not have noticed this beauty before.
 It reminds the areas of fairy tales.
 It is astonishing how Mittenwald has remained so secretive, given its closeness to Germany’s robust automotive industry.

 It would be a lie if I said that I did not envy more than 7,500 lucky people living here.
 Mittenwald is one of the German cities that everyone should visit at least once in their life.
-The colorful architecture and paintings on houses as a work of art make the city so fascinating that it is hard not to fall in love with the city.
+The colourful architecture and paintings on houses as a work of art make the city so fascinating that it is hard not to fall in love with the city.
 Homes with hundreds of years of history are almost as modern as they were built yesterday and, most importantly, durable.
-If you are traveling here, definitely take the time to go to Altstadt or Old Town.
+If you are travelling here, definitely take the time to go to Altstadt or Old Town.
 Every street, especially the main road, Obermarkt, fully represents the timeless tradition.

 Another interesting fact is that Mittenwald has a long history and heritage in violin art.
 Thus, it is often referred to as the “Thousand Violin Village.”
 The story behind this name dates back to the seventeenth century: when the Klotz family began working to produce fine string instruments.
 By the nineteenth century, violins were so famous in Europe that every family in Mittenwald was involved in the process of making or selling them.

 Montenegro is one of the smallest countries and less well known, with a population of about 630,000.
-We can focus our attention on the many cities and many small towns here.
+We can focus our attention on the many European cities and many small towns here.
 Unfortunately, the country is not as famous as other European countries, and it is not subject to the same influx of tourists, which would just mean missing out on the beautiful nature of this country.

 The little known village of Montenegro is Perast, home to just over 400 people.
 The peace in the city can be understood from this figure.
-One of the most beautiful cities in Europe, 12 km north of Kotor is a small coastal town called Perast.
+One of the most beautiful cities in Europe, 12 km north of Kotor, is a small coastal town called Perast.
 Although it may seem strange and inaccessible, its nature is fantastic.

 It was a strategic port between the 15th and 18th centuries between the Ottoman Empire and the Republic of Venice.
 It is complicated to imagine that this small village with only one main street was once at the crossroads of these mighty empires.
 There are 16 churches in such a small town, and this indicator makes this village to be recognized as the town with the most significant number of churches per capita.
-The most magnificent of these is the Church of St. Nicolas, a 17th-century Baroque masterpiece.
+The most magnificent and must-visit of these while your travel to Europe is the Church of St. Nicolas, a 17th-century Baroque masterpiece.
 The settlement is also surrounded by picturesque mountains with viewpoints to the Gulf.
 Isn’t it nice to have mountain views in the small villages and towns?

 There is also an artificial island called “The Lady of the Stones,” which, according to the legend, was built by the seamen 500 years ago by gathering rocks and old ships.
 A small church sits on this rocky mound in the water.
 Inside there are many beautiful 17th-century paintings and a symbol of Saint Mary Mother of the 1400s.
 Perast is also an excellent place for seafood lovers.
 Local fishers bring fresh fish that day directly from the Gulf of Kotor and the Adriatic Sea.
 It is a small but exciting place with a mysterious and rich history!